 More than 7,900 students enroll in the eight professional schools that operate under the umbrella of Rutgers Biomedical and Health Sciences—among them New Jersey’s two oldest and largest medical schools, only school of dental medicine, and oldest and most esteemed school of pharmacy.
 Thousands more enroll in other professional schools that focus directly on health or offer programs with a strong health component.
 In addition, schools of the arts and sciences and life sciences explore underlying scientific, social, political, and other aspects of health and health care.

 At a comprehensive research university such as Rutgers, the latest advances in education and discovery inform patient care.
-Our practitioners, scientists, and researchers find solutions and share breakthroughs that make a difference right now and lay the groundwork for the next big thing.
+Our scientists and researchers find solutions and share breakthroughs with our Rutgers Health practitioners that make a difference right now and lay the groundwork for the next big thing.

-Rutgers Biomedical and Health Sciences is New Jersey’s premier, university-based provider of patient care.
+Rutgers Health is New Jersey’s premier, university-based provider of patient care.
 Our faculty medical and dental practices, community-focused clinics, leading institutes, and behavioral health care centers throughout the state are ready to serve you with compassionate care.

 A Leader in Health Sciences in New Jersey